dacap/dacap.github.io/apps/guitar-tuner.md

 Guitar Tuner (aka GuitarTM) is a portable program to tune guitars.
 It includes a metronome.

-{% include download file="http://files.davidcapello.com/v1/GuitarTM-Setup.exe" desc="Download version 1.0 for Windows" %}
+{% include download file="GuitarTM-Setup.exe" desc="Download version 1.0 for Windows" %}